Sathvik777/face-recognition/README.md

 # urlShorter
-Fullstack Url shrorting service with Django
+Fullstack Url shorting service with Django

 ### TO DO